adamer1ksson/neural_network_in_c/README.md

-# Neural Network library in C99
+# Neural Network library in C

 ### TODO:
 - Implement loading csv file to matrix for training data.